-In a suit in New Jersey on Tuesday, bookmaker William Hill US alleged that FanDuel engaged in “willful copyright infringement” of William Hill’s “How to Bet Guide.”
+In a suit in New Jersey on Tuesday, bookmaker William Hill US (now Caesars) alleged that FanDuel engaged in “willful copyright infringement” of William Hill’s “How to Bet Guide.”

 The British bookmaker has owned the copyright to said guide since August.
 William Hill argues that FanDuel, per the suit, basically took the NJ sports betting guide, branded it “FANDUEL SPORTSBOOK” and renamed it as “How to Bet Betting Guide.”

 After FanDuel Sportsbook opened operations at the Meadowlands Racetrack in July, according to William Hill, “a pamphlet being distributed” at the sportsbook appeared identical to the betting guide created by William Hill.